 To demonstrate our method, we first benchmark AIMNet2-rxn in terms of its ability to recapitulate barrier heights and transition state geometries when compared to its reference method.
-We then demonstrate the utility of RAMP with the representative use cases of exploring stereoselectivity and validating key steps of natural product syntheses.
+We then demonstrate the utility of REVAMP with the representative use cases of exploring stereoselectivity and validating key steps of natural product syntheses.
 Ultimately, we demonstrate that pairing graph-based mechanism search with AIMNet2-rxn enables the successful exploration of complex reaction systems.